bounce0208/Slate/README.md

 ---

-*Built for NHS junior doctors.
+*Built for NHS resident doctors.
 Not a medical device.
 Clinical decisions remain yours.*